parkscarter/ray-tracer/README.md

   #Render second preset scene
   ./raytracer 2

+  ...

 The program will output a PPM image file named `output.ppm`.

 ## Scene Configuration

-The main scene is configured in `project.cpp`.
+The rendered scene is configured in `scene_setup.cpp`.
 You can customize:

 ### Materials
 ```cpp